 - protein is more satiating than carbohydrates.

-what is the optimum amount of protein and carbohydrates?I find Steve Phinney’s well-formulated ketogenic diet chart helpful when it comes to understanding how to optimise protein and carbohydrate intake.
+I find Steve Phinney’s well-formulated ketogenic diet chart helpful when it comes to understanding how to optimise protein and carbohydrate intake.

 - The minimum protein intake is around 10% of calories or 0.8g/kg body weight.
 At this point, the vast majority of the protein will go to muscle growth and repair.
 Based on the guidance given by the WFKD triangle you might even be able to tolerate up to 20% carbohydrates and stay in nutritional ketosis if you were to keep your protein levels low.
 At this point, you won’t have to worry too much about gluconeogenesis messing up your blood sugars because all of the protein will be used up in protein synthesis.